How Can You Make Money From Etsy?

 Well here are a few statistics you may be interested in:

 - Roughly 86% of all sellers on Etsy are women.
-Many of these are just everyday mums and nanas who knit, crochet, quilt, draw, do woodwork or other crafts in their spare time.
-They then sell their creations on Etsy to subsidize their hobbies.?
+Many of these are just everyday mums and nanas who knit, crochet, quilt, draw, do woodwork, or enjoy other crafts in their spare time.
+They then sell their creations on Etsy to subsidize their hobbies.
 Etsy is dominated by women, both as sellers and as buyers.
 You’ll need to keep this in mind when thinking about what you may choose to sell.

 - You will need to spend a little money upfront before you can start earning.
 There are fees and commissions involved when selling on Etsy.
 I’ll go through these in a bit more detail further on in this post.

 How Much Can You Make Selling on Etsy?

 Every Etsy Store started somewhere, usually as a small at-home business.
 How much you can earn depends on how much you are willing and able to put into growing your Etsy business.
 Most Etsy stores, however, will never be more than a part-time business.

 This isn’t because the Etsy platform doesn’t work, or that it’s too hard.
 It’s just that the Etsy model doesn’t suit everyone.
 Not every person who sets up an Etsy store is looking for a full-time business.

 How to Set Up an Etsy Shop.

 Setting up an Etsy shop is a fairly easy process, and can be broken down into a few simple stages: